dennx2/practice-jdbcAPI/README.md

-# practice-jdbcAPI
+# Practice JDBC API using Oracle SQL
 In this project, we practiced JDBC API by running DDL and DML commands using static SQL, prepared statement, or updatable result set.
-SQL commands include INSERT, UPDATE, DELETE, CREATE, DROP, and etc
+The commands include INSERT, UPDATE, DELETE, CREATE, DROP, and etc.

 query package: